 Steamboat briefs: Steamboat Today seeks editorial board members

-Steamboat Today is accepting letters of interest from readers who want to serve as community representatives on the newspaper's editorial board.
-Individuals selected for the board will be asked to serve a four-month term beginning in May.
+Steamboat Springs — Steamboat Today is accepting letters of interest from readers who would like to serve as community representatives on the newspaper’s editorial board.
+Individuals selected for the board will be asked to serve a four-month term beginning in mid-January.

 The editorial board includes two community representatives and four members of the newspaper staff.

-Newspaper staff members on the board include Publisher Suzanne Schlicht, Editor Lisa Schlichtman, Assistant Editor Jim Patterson and veteran reporter Tom Ross.
-Current community representatives on the board are Ed MacArthur and Enimie Reumaux.
+Newspaper staff members on the board include publisher, Suzanne Schlicht, editor, Lisa Schlichtman, assistant editor, Jim Patterson, and veteran reporter, Tom Ross.
+Current community representatives on the board are Diane Moore and Carl Steidtmann.

 The editorial board formulates the Our View opinions expressed on the ViewPoints page of the newspaper Wednesdays and Sundays.
 The editorial board meets at 10:30 a.m.
 Thursdays for one hour.

-Readers interested in serving on the editorial board should email a letter of interest and resume to Schlichtman at lschlichtman@SteamboatToday.com or send it to Steamboat Today, P.O.
-Box 774827, Steamboat Springs, CO 80477.
-Letters also may be dropped off at Steamboat Today's office at 1901 Curve Plaza.
+Readers interested in serving on the editorial board should email a letter and resume to Schlichtman at lschlichtman@SteamboatToday.com or send it to Steamboat Today, PO Box 774827, Steamboat Springs, CO 80477.
+Letters also may be dropped off at Steamboat Today’s office at 1901 Curve Plaza.
 Call Schlichtman at 970-871-4221 with questions.